damaratix/sans-holiday-hack-2021/sources/challenge8.md

 [(OneRuleToRuleThemAll.rule)](https://github.com/NotSoSecure/password_cracking_rules) is great for mangling when a password dictionary isn't enough.
 ```

-Password Cracking
+Now, time for some password cracking. <br>
 First we have to build up a password list.
-We use the awsome tool found in the hints `cewl` that is able to build a list
+We use the awesome tool found in the hints, `cewl`, that is able to build a list
 of possible password extracted from a site just by giving it the url.

 ```
 $sudo apt-get install ruby